 View the Gallery

 After abdominal surgery, recovery typically takes about one to two weeks before you are feeling mostly back to normal with activity restrictions lasting anywhere from 6-8 weeks.
-These procedures require drains for anywhere from one to three to sometimes four weeks and it is patient dependent.
-Drains are never meant to be punitive but to help you heal better.
-Specific recovery information which will depend on how many other procedures are involved in your mommy makeover.
+These procedures require drains for anywhere from one to three (sometimes four) weeks, and it is patient dependent.
+Drains are never meant to be punitive—they are intended to help you heal more successfully.
+We will provide you with more specific recovery information, which will depend on how many other procedures are involved in your mommy makeover.
 Dr. Lintner will go over all aspects of your procedure and your recovery with you at your initial consultation.

 *Individual Results May Vary

 Liposuction is one of the most popular surgical cosmetic enhancement treatments available, and it is often an ideal procedure to add to your mommy makeover.
-During pregnancy and once you start raising your children, it’s not uncommon for localized fat deposits to appear in a variety of body regions.
-This pockets of excess fat can be very stubborn, and may not respond to traditional diet and exercise methods.
-Dr. Tom Lintner utilizes state-of-the-art liposuction techniques to remove excess fat from body areas including:
+During pregnancy (and once you start raising your children), it’s not uncommon for localized fat deposits to appear in a variety of body regions.
+These pockets of excess fat can be very stubborn, and may not respond to traditional diet and exercise methods.
+Dr. Tom Lintner utilizes state-of-the-art liposuction techniques to remove excess fat from various areas including:

-For the tummy region, Dr. Lintner can perform abdominal liposculpture if the problem is mainly excess fat deposits, as opposed to loose extra skin.
+For the tummy region, if the problem is mainly excess fat deposits (as opposed to loose extra skin), Dr. Lintner can perform abdominal liposculpture.
 The procedure involves the removal of fat cells with the use of long thin rods called cannulas.
 The cannulas are slowly moved back and forth under the skin, suctioning out the extra fat and giving the area a newly contoured look.
-Liposuction can make skin with stretch marks look much worse because the skin can not retract with removal of the fat.
-Liposuction is also not a cure all for cellulite and can sometimes may that appear worse as well.
-Sometimes when Dr. Lintner suggests a skin removal procedure, he may also recommend liposuction to improve the contour of those areas treated with skin removal.
-Although it is easy to see your new contour very quickly after surgery, this procedure takes weeks to get your final result.
+In some cases, Dr. Lintner may recommend against liposuction alone.
+For example, skin with stretch marks can occasionally look much worse after liposuction, because the skin cannot retract with removal of the fat.
+Liposuction is also not a cure-all for cellulite and can sometimes make that appear worse, as well.
+Dr. Lintner often suggests liposuction as a accompaniment to certain skin removal procedures, to improve the contour of the treated areas.
+Although it is easy to see your new contour very quickly after liposuction, final results typically are not seen for several weeks.

 Liposuction can work wonders for restoring an array of body areas to your pre-pregnancy physique.